risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/data-ingestion/" />
 </head>

 RisingWave supports a variety of data ingestion methods.
-To know the difference between stream processing and ad-hoc query, please refer to [Ad hoc (on read) vs. Streaming (on write)](/transform/overview.md#ad-hoc-on-read-vs-streaming-on-write)
+To know the difference between stream processing and ad-hoc query, please refer to [Ad-hoc (on read) vs. Streaming (on write)](/transform/overview.md#ad-hoc-on-read-vs-streaming-on-write)

 - **Streaming Ingestion from External Systems**: This is tied to a stream processing task, continuously monitoring and synchronizing changes from external systems.
 - **Ad-hoc Ingestion from External Systems**: This is bound to an ad-hoc query, where RisingWave queries the current data from the external system for processing during the query.